William Henry Danforth

-William Henry Danforth II (April 10, 1926 – September 16, 2020) was a physician, professor of medicine, academic administrator, and philanthropist.
+William Henry Danforth II (April 10, 1926 – September 16, 2020) was an American physician, professor of medicine, academic administrator, and philanthropist.
 He was chancellor of Washington University in St. Louis from 1971 until 1995.
-He was the grandson of Ralston-Purina founder and St. Louis businessman William H. Danforth, and the brother of former U.S. Senator John Danforth.
+Danforth was the grandson of Ralston-Purina founder and St. Louis businessman William H. Danforth, and the brother of former U.S. Senator John Danforth.

-Early life
+Early life and education

 William Danforth was born and grew up in St. Louis, Missouri.
 He attended Community School, St. Louis Country Day School, and Westminster College in Fulton, Missouri, and then transferred to Princeton University, graduating in 1947.
 After attending Harvard Medical School and interning at Barnes Hospital, he served as a physician in the Navy during the Korean War.
 Danforth returned to St. Louis and joined faculty of Washington University School of Medicine in 1957 as a cardiologist.
 This continued a connection to the university started by his grandfather, who had attended the University's Manual Arts School.